Read these first

 Logging into class

 Students are now automatically uploaded to the law classes they have registered for.
-Students no longer will use their old username and passcode.
-Now students will use the Student ID (88xxxxxxxx) as their username, and their Month/Day of birth as their password.
-Once they login they will see on the left side of their moodle page all of their registered online classes which they can click on to take them to that class.
+Students use their Student ID (88xxxxxxxx) as their username, and their Month/Day of birth as their password.
+Once they login to etudes they will see all of their online/hybrid classes at the top.

 Order of Taking the Classes